sophialyj/system-design-primer/README.md

 * Introducing a load balancer to help eliminate single points of failure results in increased complexity.
 * A single load balancer is a **single point of failure**, configuring multiple load balancers further increases complexity.

+Load Balancer
+DNS Round Robin (rarely used): clients get a randomly-ordered list of IP addresses.
+pros: easy to implement and free
+cons: hard to control and not responsive, since DNS cache needs time to expire L3/L4 Load Balancer: traffic is routed by IP address and port.
+L3 is network layer (IP).
+L4 is session layer (TCP).
+pros: better granularity, simple, responsive
+L7 Load Balancer: traffic is routed by what is inside the HTTP protocol.
+L7 is application layer (HTTP).

 ### Source(s) and further reading

 * [NGINX architecture](https://www.nginx.com/blog/inside-nginx-how-we-designed-for-performance-scale/)